-**Current bass regulations state anglers are only allowed to retain one bass per day between May 1st and October 31st 2019**
+**Current bass regulations state anglers are only allowed to retain two bass per day between May 1st and November 30th

 Target species: bass